We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and

-Updated May 2019: The Californian cities of Davis (Ordinance 2451 – effective 2 July 2015), Stockton (Ordinance 2016-06-07-1502 – effective 7 July 2016), Perris (Ordinance 1340 – effective 14 April 2017), Berkeley (Ordinance 7560 – effective 1 July 2017), Cathedral City (Ordinance 803 – effective 8 December 2017), Long Beach (Ordinance ORD- 17-0027 – effective 17 December 2017), Daly City (Ordinance 1415 – effective 1 June 2018) and Santa Clara County (Ordinance NS-300.908 – effective 7 August 2017), and Lafayette, Colorado (Ordinance 40, Series 2017 – effective 27 October 2017), Baltimore, Maryland (Council Bill 17-0152 – effective 18 July 2018), Louisville, Kentucky (Ordinance O-064-18 – effective 5 October 2018), California state (SB 1192-effective 1 January 2019), New York City (Proposed Int.
-No. 1064-B-effective 1 May 2019) and Wilmington, Delaware (Ordinance 18-046 – effective 8 January 2019) require all restaurants, including fast food and takeaway restaurants, to make water, sparkling or flavoured water, with no added natural or artificial sweeteners, milk or non-dairy milk alternatives the default beverage in children’s meals.
-The cities of New York, Perris, Baltimore and Louisville allow 100% juice in a serving size of no more than 8oz.
+Updated December 2019: The Californian cities of Davis (Ordinance 2451 – effective 2 July 2015), Stockton (Ordinance 2016-06-07-1502 – effective 7 July 2016), Perris (Ordinance 1340 – effective 14 April 2017), Berkeley (Ordinance 7560 – effective 1 July 2017), Cathedral City (Ordinance 803 – effective 8 December 2017), Long Beach (Ordinance ORD-17-0027 – effective 17 December 2017), Daly City (Ordinance 1415 – effective 1 June 2018), Santa Clara County (Ordinance NS-300.908 – effective 7 August 2017), Lafayette, Colorado (Ordinance 40, Series 2017 – effective 27 October 2017), Baltimore, Maryland (Council Bill 17-0152 – effective 18 July 2018), Louisville, Kentucky (Ordinance O-064-18 – effective 5 October 2018), California state (SB 1192-effective 1 January 2019), New York City (Proposed Int.
+No. 1064-B-effective 1 May 2019) and Wilmington, Delaware (Ordinance 18-046 – effective 8 January 2019) require all restaurants, including fast food and takeaway restaurants, to make water, sparkling or flavoured water with no added natural or artificial sweeteners, milk or non-dairy milk alternatives the default beverage in children’s meals.
+The cities of New York, Perris, Baltimore, Wilmington and Louisville allow 100% juice in a serving size of no more than 8oz.
 The city of Long Beach allows 100% juice under 40 calories.
 California State sets a limit to water, unflavoured milk or non-dairy milk alternatives up to 130 calories per serving.
 New York city allows milk or non-dairy milk alternatives in a serving size of no more than 8oz.
-Berkeley, Long Beach, Daly City, Santa Clara County and Lafayette limit the allowable types of milk based on milkfat, calories, or added sweeteners.
+Berkeley, Long Beach, Daly City, Santa Clara County and Lafayette limit the allowable types of milk based on milk fat, calories, or added sweeteners.
 Purchasers of children’s meals may still request a sugary drink or juice for the child, except in Berkeley and Santa Clara County, where they must be purchased separately from a children’s meal or at an extra charge.
 Compliance is enforced through the restaurant food safety inspection process or an annual self-certification process, depending on the jurisdiction, and fines are assessed for violations.*

 *The Center for Science in the Public Interest maintains a comprehensive table of Local Restaurant Kids’ Meal Policies.